brucezztong/ZZTong.7D2D.Mods/ZZTong-Prefabs/README.txt

 RAVENHEARST - I'm under the impression you can use the Game's RWG to make maps.
 If so, make sure this modlet is installed when you do that.

-REBIRTH - I'm aware this overhaul was removing vanilla items that I have referenced in my loot tables and this disconnect can cause exceptions.
-I'm told Rebirth will change to include all vanilla items.
-This should mean you are free to use this modlet in combination with Rebirth.
+REBIRTH - I'm aware this overhaul is actively integrating my modlet into maps and content, so look to them for advice on the best practices.
+I probably get the most feedback from Rebirth players and creators.

 UNDEAD LEGACY - I'm under the impression you can using the Game's RWG to make maps and if this modlet is installed when you do that, then I'm told you will have a viable map.
+I'm aware of at least one incompatibility.
+UL has deleted the "dyes" lootlist from the Vanilla configuration.
+I have custom blocks that depended on that lootlist.
+You'll get errors if you use my modlet with UL.
+There is a compatibility modlet by iV7Z available on Nexus that deals with those errors.

 WAR3ZUK - I do not know.
 I'm hoping you just need this modlet installed and that you can use RWG.